johnbeve/PHI-696/Project 4/SPARQL-JV.md

         ?product ro:instance_of homedev:LightingFixture ;
                 ro:has_function homedev:multiSettingBrightness ;
                 ro:has_function homedev:internetOfThingsConnection .
+	ORDER BY DESC(?inventoryValue)
 }
 ```

 **Problem 7-8.**
 - A sample ballot for a local county should display all candidates who are running in an upcoming election.
+Display alphabetically by party affiliation.
 - Return the candidate name, candidate's political affiliation, and candidate's website address.
 ```
 PREFIX ontopol: <https://politicalontology.org/schema/ontopol.ttl>